cgpavlakos/genai_playground/README.md

 ## Try out the demo in your Oracle Cloud Tenancy

 ### Before you start

+- You must have an Oracle Cloud Account subscribed to the Chicago, Frankfurt, or London region
-- You must already have an Generative AI Agents endpoint available
+- You must already have an Generative AI Agents (beta) endpoint available
-  - this app only provides a front end.
+  - this app only provides a front end
+  - currently only available with whitelisting in Chicago region
 - You must set up oci config in order to authenticate to the agent endpoint.
 - You must update `.streamlit/secrets.toml`
   - agent_endpoint_id
   - compartment_id
   - other items as noted in comments

+### Oracle Cloud Free Tier
+- Did you know you can [sign up for an Oracle Cloud Free Tier Account](https://www.oracle.com/cloud/free/)?
+   - You get $300 in credits for 30 days to use on all available services
+   - You get `Always Free Resources` for as long as you want them including but not limited to:
+      - Oracle Autonmous Database with APEX
+      - NoSQL Database
+      - 2 AMD Compute Instances with 1/8 OCPU and 1 GB RAM each
+      - Up to 4 ARM Compute Instances with a combined total of 4 OCPU and 24 GB of RAM
+      - 200 GB Block Storage
+      - 20 GB Object and Archive Storage
+      - Security Services including Certificates, Valut and Bastion (managed SSH jumpbox)
+      - Observability Services including Logging, Monitoring, Notifications
+      - Networking Services including VCN, Load Balancer, Site-to-Site VPN, and 10 TB of outbound data transfer per month
+- If you are one of my customers I can get you up to 60 days and $500 in credits.
+Reach out to me directly and I will get you set up.

 ### Get started